algoan/nestjs-components/packages/pagination/README.md

 }
 ```

-We import the `PaginationBodyInterceptor` next to a controller method.
+Import the `PaginationBodyInterceptor` next to a controller method.

 ```typescript
 import { PaginationBodyInterceptor } from '@algoan/nestjs-pagination';